Posts tagged with Tools

 Read post

 In this episode, we look at the reduce function and how to use it.
-Reduce is a massively flexible function.
-In this video, we use it to transform an array of data into an object and use it to recreate the filter function.
-How it's used An example of how the re…
+We will use it to transform an array into an object and use it to recreate the filter.

 Read post